Project Roadmap – What Are the Actual Benefits of the New Online Tool?

 From Azure Boards, you can take over Epics, Features, Requirements etc. depending on the template used.

-You can create new roadmaps in Office 365 in the Project App by selecting Roadmap:
+You can create new roadmaps in M365 in the Project App by selecting Roadmap:

-Figure 2: Creating a Project Roadmap in the Office 365 Project App
+Creating a Project Roadmap in the Microsoft 365 Project App

 Next, you have to:

-To this end, you create a link to Project Online or Azure Boards by entering the respective URL.
+To this end, you create a link to Project Online, Project for the Web or Azure Boards by entering the respective URL.

 In the next step, you select the elements you would like to present as bars.
 However, a list of tasks or Epics will only appear after you have entered three letters.

-The presentation of the bar is always the same – regardless of the source.
+The presentation of the bars is always the same – regardless of the source.
 What is transferred at present:

 • Name